 Edit the pull request's details, such as reviewers, assignees and labels.

-Review the conversation and add comments.
+Review the conversation and add comments, with the ability to @mention your GitHub collaborators.

 View the changes, add comments, and submit a review.